uswds/uswds-site/_patterns/language/guidance/accessibility.md

-- **Code header areas in the accordion as buttons.** Using a `<button>` assures accordions are usable with both screen readers and keyboards.
+- **Code header areas in the accordion as buttons.** Using a `<button type="button">` assures accordions are usable with both screen readers and keyboards.
 - **Use unique ids.** Each button has a unique name, `aria-controls="[id]"`, that associates the control with the appropriate region by referencing the controlled element’s `id`.
 - **Accordions use javascript to set the `hidden` values of their content areas.** Each content area will have its `hidden` attribute set by the component, depending on its corresponding button’s `aria-expanded` attribute.
 To ensure your content is accessible in the event that the JavaScript does not load or is disabled, you should not manually set `hidden` on any of your content areas.